didi/cube-ui/document/components/docs/en-US/date-picker.md

 - `columnOrder`

-   `columnOrder` can be used to change the display order in case where the order is not 'Year-Month-Day Hour-Minute-Second'.
+   `columnOrder` can be used to change the display order in case where the order is not 'Year-Month-Date Hour-Minute-Second'.
 For example, we can set the `columnOrder` to `['month', 'date', 'year']` for the display order of 'Month-Date-Year'.

 	```html
 	<cube-button @click="showChangeOrderPicker">Date Picker(Change order)</cube-button>